 As with any ritual I suggest, please make it your own.
-Leave something out or add something as you see fit.
+Do it whenever and how often feels good to you.
+Leave something out or add something from the list above as you see fit.

-- Cleansing herb or wood (like rosemary or palo santo)
+- Cleansing herb or wood (like rosemary or cedar)

 - A place to lie down undisturbed for a few minutes